 Baking Soda: It is a non-abrasive cleaner and is a natural, cheap, and safe way to keep the water clean.
 Being basic in nature, this can also be used to maintain the alkalinity of your pool.

 Borax: It is used for laundry supplies and finds application in cleaning pools too.
-Using some clean water, borax paste can be made and used to remove sticky substances, slippery residue, and stains.
+Using some clean water, the borax paste can be made and used to remove sticky substances, slippery residue, and stains.
 It is still cheaper than specially formulated pool vacuum cleaners are.

 White Vinegar: It can be used to remove calcium buildup.
 Excess calcium buildup can lead to the water looking whiter.
 To get it dazzling again, use white vinegar to remove the spots.
-Take caution not to add too much white vinegar in the remaining water.
+Take caution not to add too much white vinegar to the remaining water.

 Rubbing alcohol: Also known as isopropyl alcohol, it can be used to remove sticky gunk.
 IPA is effective against sticky stains.
 Make sure you do not use 100% rubbing alcohol.
 Dilute it to 60% alcohol before using it to clean the pool.
 IPA also comes in handy in case of wounds.